-Beyond improving energy efficiency, triple-pane windows also bring greater protection against sound and break-in damage than double-pane replacement windows.
+Beyond improving energy efficiency, triple-pane windows also bring greater protection against noise and break-in damage than double-pane replacement windows.
 So, if you have loud neighbors or live on a crowded street, you might benefit from triple-pane windows.

 More Than Just Tinting

 On windows with two or more panes of glass, insulated glazing is created when the glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
-Insulated window glazing mostly lowers the U-factor, but it also decreases the SHGC.
+Insulated window glazing mostly lowers the U-factor, but it also improves the SHGC.

 Low-e coating can also have an effect on energy efficiency.
-A microscopically thin, virtually invisible metal or metallic oxide layer deposited directly on the surface of one or more of the panes of glass, low-e coating helps decrease the window’s U-factor and can reduce energy loss by as much as 30 to 50 percent.
+A microscopically thin, nearly invisible metal or metallic oxide layer deposited directly on the surface of one or more of the panes of glass, low-e coating helps decrease the window’s U-factor and can reduce energy loss by as much as 30 to 50 percent.

 Insulating with Gas